 What factors will a judge consider when deciding whether to grant alimony?

 A judge will decide whether or not to grant maintenance after considering the circumstances and reasons the marriage ended.
-A judge must specifically consider whether there were any possible fault-based grounds for divorce., even if the divorce was not given on a fault-based ground.1 You can see these grounds at What are the grounds for divorce in Virginia?
+A judge must specifically consider whether there are any fault-based grounds for divorce.1 You can see these grounds at What are the grounds for divorce in Virginia?

 A judge will decide what kind of maintenance to award, how much maintenance to award, and how long maintenance will last after considering the following factors:

 - the needs, responsibilities, and financial resources of each spouse, including pension, profit sharing, or retirement plans;

 - the way you and your spouse lived while married (“standard of living”);